observablehq/framework/docs/javascript/files.md

 ## JSON

-The [JSON](https://en.wikipedia.org/wiki/JSON) format is a common way to serialize non-tabular data such as networks and hierarchies, or data with multivalued fields (_e.g._, tags).
-The `file.json()` method returns a Promise to a JavaScript object:
+A common way to serialize non-tabular data such as networks and hierarchies, or data with multivalued fields (_e.g._, tags), is to use [JSON](https://en.wikipedia.org/wiki/JSON), the JavaScript Object Notation—for example with [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

+The `file.json()` method reads a .json file and returns a Promise to a JavaScript object:

 ```js echo
 FileAttachment("../data/miserables.json").json()